-- Mount and secure cases and tank rucksack according to the manufacturer's instructions.
+Mount and secure cases and tank rucksack according to the manufacturer's instructions.

-Danger of accidents Unstable handling characteristics at high speed.
+Danger of accidents Carrying luggage alters handling characteristics at high speed.

-Adapt your speed according to your payload.
-Ride more slowly if your motorcycle is loaded with cases or other baggage.

-Maximum speed with luggage

-130 km/h (80.8 mph)
+- Adapt your speed to your payload. - Ride more slowly if your motorcycle is loaded with cases or other luggage.
+Maximum speed with luggage 130 km/h (80.8 mph)

-Danger of accidents Destruction of luggage carrier system.
+Danger of accidents Overloading will destroy the baggage system.